CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 ## Summary

-In this lab, you have completed the following:

-- Created a Log Analytics Workspace
-- Enabled Microsoft Defender for Cloud
-- Installed Azure Arc on an On-Premises Server.
-- Protected an On-Premises Server
+In this lab, you have enabled Microsoft Defender for Cloud to enhance cloud workload protection and respond to security alerts.
+You created a Log Analytics Workspace, enabled Microsoft Defender for Cloud, installed Azure Arc on an on-premises server, and implemented security measures to protect it.

 ### You have successfully completed the lab.
 Click on Next >> to procced with next Lab.
 ![](../Media/ch-5.9.png)